-From fast-casual to fine dining, from outdoor to minimalist elegance indoor, New York City offers a wide range of locations and price ranges for a sushi celebration on June 18, International Sushi Day.
+From fast-casual to fine dining, from outdoor to minimalist elegance indoor, New York City offers a wide range of locations and price ranges for a perfect sushi celebration.

 Omakase and Takeout